zhw2590582/ArtPlayer/README.md

             Type: <code>string</code>, <code>element</code><br>
             Default: <code>.artplayer</code><br>
             Required: <code>true</code><br><br>
-            DOM container of the player
+            DOM container of the player, you need to initialize a size for the container element
         </td>
         <td>
             <a target="_blank" href="https://blog.zhw-island.com/ArtPlayer/?code=var%20url%20%3D%20%27https%3A%2F%2Fblog.zhw-island.com%2Fassets-cdn%27%3B%0Avar%20app%20%3D%20new%20Artplayer(%7B%0A%20%20container%3A%20%27.artplayer-app%27%2C%0A%20%20%2F%2F%20container%3A%20document.querySelector(%27.artplayer-app%27)%2C%0A%20%20%0A%20%20url%3A%20url%20%2B%20%27%2Fvideo%2Fone-more-time-one-more-chance-480p.mp4%27%2C%0A%7D)%3B">Demo</a>